Giraffe of Africa | African Wildlife Guide

 Due to their height and extraordinarily-long necks it is often thought that giraffe have different bone structures but they have the exact same amount of vertebra than other mammals.
 When giraffe bend down to drink a series of valves shuts of the blood stream to the head to prevent blood rushing to the head region.

 Giraffe have the loosest social structure in the animal kingdom, with males and females moving independently.
 They do not form structured breeding or bachelor herds and come together in groups under chance or for a need for security.
-Male giraffe fight for dominance by using their necks and heads to gain an advantage.
+Male giraffe fight for dominance by using their necks and heads to batter their opponent into submission and gain an advantage.
 Although the fights seem violent, death and serious injuries seldom occur from fighting.

 Giraffe give birth standing up - the calf dropping from a height of almost two meters but it quickly recovers and is able to keep up with the mother in a short space of time.